0 | Planet Orlaith: The Fall

 Real anger flashed across her face for the first time since their meeting.

 The Full Spectrum applied more weight against his pelvis.
-She pressed so hard, he could feel the helix ring in his pocket stabbing into his thigh.
-When he buckled from the pain, the crystals holding down his hands cut deeper.
+When he buckled from the crushing pain, the crystals holding down his hands cut deeper.
 Black spots dotted his vision.

 “Hm.
-I wonder how long I can let your corpse dangle from one of my ships before she comes for you.
+I wonder how long I can let your maimed corpse dangle as a trophy display before she comes for you.
 But you know, a good ruler doesn’t throw away a valuable tool if it can be salvaged.” her body rippled in vile pleasure.
 “Think about the things you and I could do together if you just devote yourself to me and tell me where she is hiding.”

 ~Fates above!
-Will you stop fanning the flames?~
+Will you stop fanning the flames?
+Did you not see what happened to the high emperor’s Guide?~

 “How do you think my Horde was able to get in in the first place?” she leaned closer, not even bothering to wipe away the blood splatter.

-Reks pushed against the restraints, bloodying them further until his hands were no longer visible.
+Reks pushed against the restraints, bloodying them further until his hands were no longer visible through her motley restraints.
 “You better have a name to back up that accusation.”

-She was cut short as his tendrils burst forth from the ground and snatched her neck from behind.
-Luk yanked her backwards, constricting the monster’s throat.
+She was cut short as his tendrils burst forth from the ground and snatched her by the neck from behind.
+Luk yanked her backward, constricting the monster’s throat.

 With his hands still trapped, he wrenched his legs up and stomped both boots against her sternum, knocking the breath out of her.
 The Full Spectrum rolled off, grabbing at the coiling tendrils.

-A wail like grinding crystals pierced his ears.
+A wail like a thousand grinding crystals pierced his ears.

 Luk worked on eliminating the space between her and the ground, sinking back into the dirt in order to buy time while he kicked relentlessly at the restraints.

 The Full Spectrum was already ahead of him.
-She tore one tendril from her neck, and would soon be free of the second.
-Her crystalline spine spiked up in a dangerous rage.
+She tore one tendril from her neck and would soon be free of the second.
+Her crystalline spine spiked up and out in a dangerous rage.

 He kicked furiously at the crystals, continuously slipping from the blood.

-Simultaneously, the last tendril tore free and the kaleidoscope queen turned to him with a look that dripped in animosity.
+Simultaneously, the last tendril tore free and the kaleidoscope queen turned to him with a look dripping in animosity.

-The tree was pelted by most, but a couple needles impaled his calf.
+The tree was pelted by most, but a couple of needles impaled his calf on his way to cover.
 His jaw clamped, face twisting from the pain.
 He pulled them out, chunking them away before standing.
 The tree bark creaked when the needles pulled free and rushed back towards her.

 He reached back over his head with both hands and withdrew the daggers crossed between his shoulder blades.
 Blood trickled down his arms from multiple wounds.
 “You’re nothing but a cheap piece of glass just waiting to be shattered.”